leirock/homepage/source/index.md

 　　My research interests span the fields of applied microeconometrics, and I am recently interested in the topic about pollution regulation, carbon emission allowance trading and social welfare.
 Whenever I am not doing research, I love to read books, and watch documentaries and dramas.

 　　Welcome to follow me on [Twitter](https://twitter.com/lei2rock) and [Weibo](https://weibo.com/1156774800)!
-If you read Chinese, you can also learn more about me through my [blog](https://blog.dlzhang.com).
+If you read Chinese, you can also learn more about me through my [blog](https://blog.dlzhang.com) in Chinese.

 　　[<i class="fa fa-file-pdf-o"></i> Download CV](/cloud/file/cv_donglei_zhang.pdf)